 3. It is MORE THAN OKAY to change your major.

-It’s not expected that you have your life figured out by 18.
-Yes, there are some people who go into college knowing exactly what they want to do, but that’s definitely not the majority.
-Most colleges account for this and it is the reasoning behind freshman/sophomore requirements or gen eds.
-Being required to take a variety of classes allows you to get a sense for what area you’re most passionate about.
+You’re not expected to have your life figured out by 18.
+Yes, there are some people who go into college knowing exactly what they want to do, but it’s definitely not the majority.
+Most colleges account for this and it is the reasoning behind freshman/sophomore requirements or gen-eds.
+Being required to take a variety of classes allows you to get a sense for what area you're most passionate about.

 My Advice: Don't panic if you realize your original major isn't working out.
 You academic advisors will make the transition as smooth as possible for you.
 Switching your major is normal!